Preparing for an Overnight Babysitter

 1. Do Your Research

-For your own peace of mind, ensure that you have found a suitable babysitter who has experience working with children and holds a current first aid certificate.
-A good baby sitting agency will be able to assist you find a suitable match for your family and can verify the sitters working with children check on your behalf.
+For your own peace of mind, ensure that you have found a suitable babysitter who has experience working with children.
+Make sure they hold a current first aid certificate.
+A good baby sitting agency will be able to assist you find a suitable match for your family.
+They can verify the sitters working with children check on your behalf.

-Once you have selected a nanny or babysitter in Newcastle who enjoys working with children, it is suggested that you have a daytime casual babysitting session so that your child is familiar with their new caregiver.
-It helps to avoid any unnecessary stress on the child should they wake during the night to someone they do not recognise.
+Once you have selected a nanny or babysitter in Newcastle who enjoys working with children.
+We suggest that you have a daytime casual babysitting session.
+This will ensure your child is familiar with their new caregiver.
+It helps to avoid any unnecessary stress on the child.
+Especially should they wake during the night to someone they do not recognise.

 2. Leave Phone Numbers

-Besides a phone number for you and your partner, you may want to leave contact info for where you are headed, as well as a trusted family member or neighbour.
+Besides a phone number for you and your partner.
+You may want to leave contact info for where you are headed.
+Or a trusted family member or neighbour.
 Your overnight babysitter may not need these but it’s better to be safe than sorry.

 Make sure you establish clear instructions on what level of contact you would like during your night off from parenthood.
-Don't be frightened to ask your sitter to contact you for several updates on your children during the night.
+Don't be frightened to ask your sitter to contact you.
+You can have several updates on your children during the night if you wish.

 You may like to be informed of your children's behaviour or how they are settling into their bedtime routine.
 Good communication will ensure that you can relax knowing that your children are in safe hands.